seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_slides.md

 WARNING: this is a pretty intense lesson.
 You need to be execute the steps precisely for things to work correctly.

 ==  !
+==  1.
+Limitations to styling Components in the GUI Builder.

 So far, we have learned how to create a Form, how to place Components (text, pictures, buttons) on it and how to get these Components organized on screen.